 An experienced facilitator or moderator will be able to ensure that the participants feel comfortable sharing their thoughts and that everyone contributes to the workshop in some way.

 May not result in great and innovative ideas from a single session.
 Again, too many participants may not prove to be beneficial in new idea generation.

-- The outcome of a well-executed 8-hour Workshop is richer, more productive and much more economical than working with each individual, gathering individualized insights and consolidating them leading to a probable solution.
+- Outcome of a well executed 8-hour workshop is richer, more productive and much more economical than working with each individual, gathering individualized insights and consolidating them leading to a probable solution.